toureholder/flutter_adaptive_layout/README.md

 The default definitions are:
  - large screens are at least 1200dpi wide
  - medium screens are at least 720dpi wide
- - small screens are less thatn 720dpi wide
+ - small screens are less than 720dpi wide

 The breakpoints can be easily configured by calling the static method `AdaptiveLayout.setBreakpoints` like: